We work collaboratively with our clients to uncover the most effective and efficient ways to achieve their needs.

-Research can be intimidating, but with the right data, your organization will be empowered to make informed decisions and be better stewards of your resources knowing that your nature health programming decisions have been examined both in terms of implementation and impact.
+Research can be intimidating, but with the right data, your organization will be empowered to make informed decisions and be better stewards of your resources, knowing that your programming decisions have been examined both in terms of implementation and impact.

 At Health & Technology Partners, we emphasize the value of community engagement with a focus on health, diversity, equity, and inclusion.
 When considering how to continue advancing the contribution of parks, recreation, and leisure towards creating healthy communities, there must be dedication to evolving our conceptualization of who participates in parks and a better understanding of what barriers and constraints prevent diverse communities from gaining the benefits of participating in park-based nature exposure.

-We connect with your organization, work hand-in-hand with your team, and facilitate key connections through our networks to deliver bespoke research solutions to your pressing questions.
+We connect with your organization, work hand-in-hand with your team, and facilitate key connections through our networks to deliver targeted research solutions for your pressing questions.
 Our team works with you to begin solving the question of how nature can positively impact the quality of life in your community.

 Courtney L. Schultz, PhD – Executive Director

-With nearly a decade of experience leading research projects for local, state, and federal agencies, Dr. Schultz has developed an expertise in the design and execution of health behavioral research across the lifespan—all with the focus of integrating nature exposure into a salutogenic healthcare approach for communities.
+With nearly a decade of experience leading research projects for local, state, and federal agencies, Dr. Schultz has developed an expertise in the design and execution of health behavioral research across the lifespan—all with a focus on integrating nature exposure into a salutogenic healthcare approach for communities.

 Dr. Schultz holds a PhD in Parks, Recreation and Tourism Management from NC State University, where her research focused on integrating nature-based physical activity prescriptions into clinical care settings, making use of community recreation resources.
-Her Master of Science in Parks, Recreation and Tourism is from the University of Missouri-Columbia, where Dr. Schultz was instrumental in fostering communication between communities of color and city officials in regards to proposed public park renovations; she also holds a Bachelor of Science from the same department.
+Her Master of Science in Parks, Recreation and Tourism is from the University of Missouri-Columbia, where Dr. Schultz worked to foster communication between communities of color and city officials in regards to proposed public park renovations; she also holds a Bachelor of Science from the same department.

-Dr. Schultz currently serves as the Research Fellow for Park Rx America, is a SHIFT Emerging Leader (’19), and sits on the advisory council for the SHIFT Emerging Leaders Program.
-While her research takes her around the world, Health & Technology Partners has offices in Portland, OR and Milwaukee, WI.
+Dr. Schultz is Adjunct Faculty for the University of Missouri and currently sits on the advisory boards for the SHIFT Emerging Leaders Program and for Hike it Baby.
+Additionally, she is a SHIFT Emerging Leader (’19), and previous Research Fellow for Park Rx America.
+While her research takes her around the world, Health & Technology Partners is headquartered in Milwaukee, WI.